zulip/zulip-flutter/README.md

 When adding or upgrading dependencies, try to keep our generated files updated atomically with them.

-In particular the files `ios/Podfile.lock` and `macos/Podfile.lock` frequently need an update when dependencies change.
+In particular the CocoaPods lockfiles `ios/Podfile.lock` and `macos/Podfile.lock` frequently need an update when dependencies change.
-To update those, run (on a Mac) the commands
-`flutter build ios --config-only && flutter build macos --config-only`.
+This can only be done in a macOS development environment.

+If you have access to a Mac,
+then for upgrading dependencies, use the script `tools/upgrade`.
+Or after adding a new dependency, run the commands `(cd ios && pod update) && (cd macos && pod update)` to apply any needed updates to the CocoaPods lockfiles.

+If you don't have convenient access to a Mac, then just mention clearly in your PR that the upgrade needs syncing for CocoaPods, and someone else can do it before merging the PR.

 (Ideally we would validate these automatically in CI: [#329][].
 Several other kinds of generated files are already validated in CI.)